COMPLETE GUIDE FOR VISITING THE STRASBOURG AND COLMAR EUROPEAN CHRISTMAS MARKETS

 COLMAR

-The Colmar Christmas Market shuttle picks up and drops off in front of the Colmar Train Station.
-If you prefer to walk or the shuttle lines are long, the markets and historic Colmar are just a 10 minute walk.
+The Colmar Christmas Market Shuttle picks up and drops off in front of the Colmar Train Station.
+If you prefer to walk or the shuttle lines are too long, the markets and historic Colmar are just a 10-minute walk.
 If you are staying in the historic area, you’ll be able to walk to all of the markets.

 If you plan to visit the surrounding medieval villages along the Route de Vins you can also hop on a shuttle in front of the Colmar train station.
 Make sure that you get an updated schedule as the shuttle does not go to every town every single day.
 Click here for the most updated information.

-Although the Christmas shuttle is convenient, we saw very, very long shuttle lines in the villages with people waiting to return to Colmar.
+Although the Christmas shuttle is convenient, we saw very, very long shuttle lines in the villages with people waiting to return to Colmar at the end of the evening.
 It was very cold and I’m sure the lines in the evening were at least 30-45 minutes long.
 Keep this in mind if you don’t plan to rent a car.

 One of the tallest Christmas trees in Europe can be found in Strasbourg